 If you are not making the pizza immediately; you can also keep the dough in a plastic wrap for a couple of days in the refrigerator.

 Pizza Sauce: In the authentic Italian version, pizza sauce or tomato sauce is not used.
-Instead crushed tomatoes are slathered along with other ingredients.
+Instead of crushed tomatoes are slathered along with other ingredients.

 Mushroom and green bell pepper: I have used mushroom and green capsicum, instead of onions or tomatoes.